Celebrate Black History Month Feb 24-28th

 We are a not-for-profit 501(c)(3) organization.

-We accept documentaries, narratives, features, and shorts from all over the world (English language or subtitles), as well as screenplays.
+The festival screens documentaries, narratives, features, and shorts from all over the world (English language or subtitles), as well as screenplays.
 You must have an account with Film Freeway to submit your work through their website.
+The Early Bird Deadline is March 28th, 2025.